neurobionics/robot-ci/README.md

 <details>
 <summary>3.
 Build Your Image</summary>

+In this step, you will generate a custom OS image for your Raspberry Pi.

 1. Navigate to the **Actions** tab, enable workflows by clicking on the green button, and then select **Build** from the left hand side
 2. Click the **Run Workflow** button and select your build options: